 Learn how muscles work including sliding filament theory, muscles actions, muscle fibre types, types of muscle contraction, the structure of a muscle fibre and types of muscle tissue found in the human body.

 Although skeletal muscle cells come in different shapes and sizes the main structure of a skeletal muscle cell remains the same.
 If you were to take one whole muscle and cut through it, you would find the muscle is covered in a layer of connective muscle tissue known as the Epimysium.

-Within skeletal muscle there are three types of fiber.
+Within skeletal muscles there are three types of fibre.
 Type one (I), type two A (IIa) and type two B (IIb).
-Each fiber types has different qualities in the way they perform and how quickly they fatigue.
+Each fibre types has different qualities in the way they perform and how quickly they fatigue.

 There are three types of muscle found in the human body:

 Nerve propagation is the way in which a nerve transmits an electrical impulse.
 In order to understand this, it is important to understand the structure of a motor neurone (nerve).

 What are the different shapes of muscle?
 There are a number of different muscle shapes within the human body including circular, convergent, parallel, pennate and fusiform.
 Here we explain where they are found in the body and what their function or purpose is.